Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L1/RNGs/RNG.rst

 .. math::
    Z_1 = \sqrt[2]{-2\ln{U_1}}\sin{2\pi U_2}

-To smooth output, Box-Muller implementation takes 1 uniformed random number at each call of next(), outputs 1 normal distributed random number which is already generated and cached.
+To get a smooth output, Box-Muller implementation takes one uniformed random number at each call of next(), outputs one normal distributed random number which is already generated and cached.
-When 2 inputs have been cached, it performs Box-Muller transformation above and generates the next two normal-distributed random numbers.
+When two inputs have been cached, it performs Box-Muller transformation above and generates the next two normal-distributed random numbers.

 .. image:: /images/smooth_input_output.png
    :alt: Smooth input and ouput